 The Pocock Family

 In 1911, George and Dick Pocock relocated to British Columbia, where, after a series of odd jobs, they were commissioned to build two single shells for the Vancouver Rowing Club.
-In 1912, Hiram Conibear persuaded the two brothers to move to Seattle, to build boats for the UW crew.
+In 1912, Hiram Conibear persuaded the two brothers to move to Seattle, to build boats for the University of Washington crew.

 Soon their shells were making the Pocock name famous by winning races, and by the early 1920s orders were coming in from the major colleges where rowing was practiced.